 How to get to the Monserrate Palace

-Although the renovation process continues to this day, Monserrate is practically back to its full former glory.
+Although the renovation process continues to this day, Monserrate is nearly back to its full former glory.
 For the first time, the palace and gardens are now accessible to the public.
 Entry tickets are around €8 for adult visitors, while teenagers and seniors pay slightly less.
 The easiest way to get to the estate is to take bus 435 from Sintra central station.
 The bus runs every day, stopping right across the entrance of the Monserrate park.
 Are you travelling from Lisbon?
 Sintra is easily accessible from the Rossio train station.
 The trip from Lisbon to Sintra central station should take you about 40 minutes.